 With a nickname like “the Miracle Tree”, it’s not difficult to imagine that moringa deserves your attention.
 Moringa oleifera, or simply moringa, is a tropical tree that grows plentifully in Central America, South America, Africa, the Middle East, and Asia.
 Having been used medicinally for more than 4,000 thousand years, research has recently confirmed the numerous health benefits of moringa, including cholesterol and blood pressure balancing and tumor protection.

-- Moringa has substantial cholesterol fighting and blood pressure lower effects
+- Moringa has substantial cholesterol-fighting and blood pressure benefits

 - Moringa is a powerful antimicrobial agent,

 - Moringa’s unique phytonutrients have profound health implications in areas such as cancer prevention and stress regulation